 You can provide your personal data if you wish.
 We only collect personal data that you want to provide to us or that is needed to provide (and improve) our service to you.
 We collect personal data directly such as name, age, gender, address and e-mail address as well as connection and system information.
 The legal basis for the processing of your personal data is your consent and/or any other applicable legal basis or our legitimate interest in engaging in commerce and offering products and services of value to you.
 Any consent you provide may be withdrawn at any time by following the contact methods listed in Paragraph 5.

 TAL takes security measures in line with data protection regulations.
 TAL has security measures in place designed to prevent data loss, to preserve data integrity, and to regulate access to the data.
 Only authorized TAL employees, and authorized employees of our Third-Party service providers’ processing data on our behalf, have access to your personal data.
-All TAL employees who have access to your personal data are required to adhere to the TAL Privacy Notice and all third-party service providers are requested by TAL to ensure that any of their employees who have access to your personal data have signed non-disclosure agreements.
-In addition, contracts are in place with such third-party service providers acting as data processors for TAL that have access to your personal data, to ensure that the level of security required in your jurisdiction is in place, and that your personal data is processed only as instructed by TAL.
+All TAL employees who have access to your personal data are required to adhere to the TAL Privacy Notice.
+In addition, contracts are in place with Third-party service providers acting as data processors for TAL that have access to your personal data, to ensure that the level of security required in your jurisdiction is in place, and that your personal data is processed only as instructed by TAL.

 Please see Question 4 – Who does TAL disclose your personal data to and why?